openpublishoperation/mim-docs-psprocessing/mim-cmdlets/MIMPAM/vlatest/Test-PAMTrust.md

 ```

 ### -PrivCredentials
-Credentials to authenticate as an administrator to the PAM domain
+Credentials to authenticate as an administrator to the PAM domain.

 ```yaml
 Type: PSCredential